MrReddington-216/adrenaljunkie29/README.md

 ##I posted an upload called network that simiilarity resembles the layout of my household.
 I have computer devices wired to my router.
 Then i have a host of wireless connections going around in my household such as tvs, cell phones, printers, etc.
+##Today I posted a query of a filtered search of all customers by their ID number in this case greater than 20.
+Then I ordered them in descending order by country starting with the bottom of the alphabet up to A.